This year, in a departure from tradition, the Wine Seminar and our 53rd Annual Tasting are on two different weekends.

 We look forward to having you us join us at each and every event.

-The confirmed panelists to date are:
+The panelists are:

-- Jean-Charles Boisset, Raymond Vineyards
+- Jean-Charles Boisset - Raymond Vineyards

-- Aaron Pott, Pott Wine
+- Aaron Pott - Pott Wine